What you SHOULD do…

 Use the online application.

 The grants staff is available to help you navigate the system, but it’s a good idea to explore the online system well ahead of the deadline.
-Handwritten applications are not accepted.
+RACC can provide some access to computers, during normal business hours and with an appointment.
+We can also support accessibility and translation service requests, given enough time.

 Write clear and concise answers.